 Traditional Funeral Service

-The traditional funeral service is still the most common funeral ceremony held in many parts of the country.
+The traditional funeral service is still the most common type of funeral ceremony held in many parts of the country.
 Whenever possible, the casket or urn will be present during the traditional funeral service.
-In honour of the person who has passed away, close friends and family members may choose to sing or play songs in memory of the deceased, and someone may also give a eulogy.
+In honour of the person who has passed away, close friends and family members may choose to sing or play music in tribute, and someone may also give a eulogy.
 A pastor will most likely deliver a sermon at a funeral service, as traditional funerals are frequently religious events.

 The funeral service is typically preceded by viewing or visitation (usually the night before) and followed by a graveside service.
-See below for more details on each of those types of funeral services.
+Please refer to the following sections for specific information regarding each of these funeral service types.

-A graveside service is a funeral service at the cemetery, where family and friends pay their final respects before the casket is lowered into the ground for burial, is referred to as a graveside service.
+A funeral service held at the cemetery, where family and friends pay their last respects to the deceased before the casket is lowered into the ground for burial, is referred to as a graveside service.

-Often a pastor will speak a few words of consolation during a funeral service (think of the phrase "ashes to ashes and dust to dust”), or the funeral director may share a few remarks at the family's wishes.
-Still, otherwise, this service is usually fairly short and simple.
+It is common practise for a pastor to offer a few words of consolation during a funeral service (think of the phrase "ashes to ashes and dust to dust"), but the funeral director may also do so at the family's request.
+Nevertheless, other than that, this service is typically rather brief and uncomplicated.

-Sometimes a family desires to bury their loved one but does not plan a funeral or any other kind of formal ceremony in their honour.
-In this scenario, they might decide to go with the option of a direct burial option.
+Sometimes a family will want to bury a loved one, but they will not organise a funeral or any other kind of formal ceremony in their honour.
+In this scenario, they might decide to go with the option of a direct burial.

-If you are searching for the perfect urn, you may want to take some time to look through the lovely funeral urns that we have in our collection.
+If you are looking for the ideal urn, you may want to take some time to look through the lovely funeral urns that we have in our collection.

-The memorial service is one of the most common types of funeral services.
-It is very similar to a traditional funeral, except that the body or cremated remains are not present.
+One of the most typical kinds of funeral services is the memorial service.
+It is extremely similar to a traditional funeral, with the primary difference being that the body or cremated remains of the deceased are not present.

 Celebration of Life

-A celebration of life is a unique ceremony on its own as a singular type of ceremony.
+A celebration of life is an event that stands on its own as a singular type of ceremony.
 While it can take the place of a traditional funeral service, it’s common for the celebration of life to occur days, weeks, or even years following the funeral.
-This means that the remains are often not present.
+This indicates that the remains are frequently absent from the scene.
 However, this can vary depending on the family’s preference.

-When a family makes the decision to scatter the cremated remains of their loved ones rather than keep or bury them, the occasion is marked by a ceremony known as scattering.
-In most cases, the family will disperse the ashes into the wind at a location that was especially important to the deceased.
-Here at Peter Tziotzis Orthodox Funerals, we are able to provide funeral services that are both religious and traditional funeral services
+When a family makes the decision to scatter the cremated remains of a loved one rather than keep them or bury them, the occasion is marked by a ceremony known as scattering.
+In most cases, the family will disperse the ashes into the air at a location that held special significance for the person who has passed away.
+At Peter Tziotzis Orthodox Funerals, we are able to provide funeral services that are both religious and traditional in nature.

 3 Benefits of Holding a Funeral Service